Liquidity ratios explained: types, formulas and examples

 When to use the cash ratio

-As with the other ratios, the cash ratio doesn't reflect every situation your business is facing.
-If you've just invested lots of cash into a new product line, your cash ratio may be low – but that doesn't necessarily mean your business will suffer.
-It simply means you've decided to reduce your cash on hand to earn more revenue with your new product.
+The cash ratio doesn't reflect every situation your business faces.
+If you've just invested heavily in a new product line, your ratio may be low, but that doesn't mean trouble.
+It simply means you've chosen to deploy cash for growth.

-When you're making decisions about expenses, liquidity ratios can help you judge when you're going too low with your cash on hand.
+Use liquidity ratios when making expense decisions.
+They help you judge when you're running too low on cash.

-- shows a realistic ability to cover short-term expenses because it only takes into account cash and cash equivalents, not inventory or other assets
+- shows realistic ability to cover short-term expenses using only cash and cash equivalents

 Quick (acid test) ratio